jasonmacduffie/isles-of-maga/story.md

 ![vespertine.png](vespertine.png)

-**Description:** Vespertines are short humanoids descended from bats, and like the Corvidines have lost the ability to fly due to their size.
-They have a reputation for being cheerful and sociable, but also disloyal and scheming.
-They tend to live in large congregations both in the forest and underground, and occasionally have competed with Dwarves for space, although recently things have been stable between them.
-Their small size limits the weapons they can use, but they would prefer sharpness of tongue than blade in most cases.
+**Description:** Vespertines are a small humanoid beast race descended from bats that lost their ability to fly due to their size.
+They tend to be between 3 and 4 feet tall, and weigh between 60 and 90 pounds.
+Their fur is usually brown, grey, or black, though white fur is not unheard of.
+They always have black beady eyes.
+Vespertines live in large tribal communities, and usually make their homes in caves in the middle of rainforests.
+Vespertine communities are sometimes hostile, but always in self-defense and not aggressively.

+Vespertines have an omnivorous diet of insects and fruit.
+Vespertines tend to dress plainly, in cloth or leather.
+Vespertines reach adulthood at 10 years, and have a lifespan of between 30 and 40 years.

+Vespertines speak their own language, Vespertinean, and most know Common.
+Vespertines do not tend toward any particular class, and generally prefer to use diplomacy before entering combat.
+They are varied in their skills, having capable fighters, clerics, magic-users, and thieves among them.
+Vespertines have a reputation for being cheerful and sociable, but also sometimes disloyal and scheming.

-**Restrictions:** Vespertines may become any single class.
+**Restrictions:** Vespertines may become any single class, as well as Fighter/Magic-Users and Magic-User/Thieves.
 They are required to have a minimum Charisma of 9, and a maximum Strength of 17 due to their small stature.
 Vespertines never roll larger than a d6 for hit points, regardless of class.
 Vespertines may not use Large weapons, and must hold Medium weapons with both hands.

 **Special Abilities:** Vespertines can use sonar to "see" in total darkness, which mechanically works like 60' of Darkvision.
 Also, Vespertines have the ability to create a shrill noise in a line for a 100' range, dealing 1d4 points of damage to any creatures on that line.